SuperEllipse/cde-spark-submit-migration/README.md

 - You have successfully setup cde command line tool.
 If you have not done so already, please refer to  cloudera documentation [here](https://docs.cloudera.com/data-engineering/cloud/cli-access/topics/cde-cli.html)
 - Access keys for CDP.
 Click [here](https://docs.cloudera.com/cdp-public-cloud/cloud/cli/topics/mc-cli-generating-an-api-access-key.html) for more help documentation
 - A basic knowledge of executing Spark jobs remotely using command line tools.
-- Clone the CDE CLI Demo in a folder on your laptop [here]( https://github.com/pdefusco/CDE_CLI_demo )

 ## Step 1: Setup of CDE spark-submit Migration Tool
 - clone the repo in a folder on your mac.
 You have multiple ways to do this: